What is the Future of the Gas Station?

-For decades, the gas station typology has been a staple of both urban and rural landscapes.
+For decades, the gas station has been a staple of both urban and rural landscapes.
 As the 20th century saw the democratization of automobiles, the gas station became arguably one of the most generic, universal architectural typologies.
 Today in the USA alone, there are 130,000 gas stations serving 268 million cars.
 However, as populations move to condensed, urban areas with ever-improving public transit systems, and as the internal combustion engine evolves into electric alternatives, it is time to either redesign or retire the gas station.

 The gas station typology is already in decline.
 In 2016, there were an estimated 116,000 gas stations in operation across Europe.
 By the end of 2017, this had fallen to 77,000.
 In the UK alone, the number of gas stations has fallen by 80% since 1970, despite the usage of petrol and diesel rising by 75%.
 A July 2019 study by the BCG concluded that “up to 80% of the fuel-retail network as currently constituted may be unprofitable in about 15 years.”
 There are several reasons for this.